michaelstepner/healthinequality-code/readme.md

 ### Step 2: Download the data

-You have two options for downloading the data:

-1. You can download the [data-only ZIP file](https://github.com/michaelstepner/healthinequality-code/releases/download/jama2016/health_ineq_replication_dataonly.zip) (1 GB).
+First download the [data-only ZIP file](https://github.com/michaelstepner/healthinequality-code/releases/download/jama2016/health_ineq_replication_dataonly.zip) (1 GB).
 This contains all the data that you need to run the `mortality_datagen.do` (data generation) and `mortality.do` (analysis) pipeline.
 You'll need to run each of them to produce the results.

-2. You can download the [data-and-results ZIP file](https://healthinequality.org/replication/health_ineq_replication_dataandresults.zip) (3 GB).
-This contains the data and all of the results generated when the code is run to completion.
-Then you can run the pipelines to regenerate the results, or run any individual code file.
+If you wish, you may additionally download the [derived results ZIP file](https://github.com/michaelstepner/healthinequality-code/releases/download/jama2016/health_ineq_replication_derivedresults.zip) (2 GB).
+This contains all of the derived data and results generated when the code is run to completion.
+Combined with the data-only ZIP file, you will be able to run any individual code file independently without running the entire pipeline (since all the intermediate files are included).
+You can also use this file to compare our original results with your replication output.

-Whichever ZIP file you choose, you should unzip it in the **root** folder of the mortality project.
+Each ZIP file you download should be unzipped in the **root** folder of the mortality project.
 After unzipping, that folder will contain a **code** subfolder and a **data** subfolder (and possibly others).

 ### Step 3: Configure Stata